teuncm/bt_reset/README.md

 ### Bluetooth Reset

-Script to reset Bluetooth on Ubuntu.
+Script to reset Bluetooth on Ubuntu (bluez).
 I've always had problems connecting my headphones to my laptop, and this script fixes it.